Student Award Program/Intern Architect Program

 The Student Award Program was established by the Architects’ Association of Prince Edward Island (AAPEI) to assist Island students pursuing careers in architecture.

-The value of the scholarship is up to $2,000, awarded during the summer prior to the school year.
-Deadline for applications each year is May 31st.
+The value of the scholarship is approximately $2,000, awarded during the summer prior to the school year.
+Deadline for applications each year is May 1st.

 Eligibility and Conditions